 Medicare covers some vaccines and immunizations.
 The way Medicare covers them depends on which vaccine you need.

-Your Medicare health coverage (Part B) will cover vaccines to prevent:
+Your Medicare Part B will cover vaccines to prevent:

 - Influenza (the flu);

 - Currently, the seasonal flu shot includes both a seasonal flu shot and an H1N1 (swine flu) vaccination.

 - Pneumonia; and

 - Hepatitis B (if you are at medium to high risk).

 Part B will cover other immunizations only if you have been exposed to a dangerous virus or disease.
 For example, if you step on a rusty nail, Medicare will cover a tetanus shot; if you are bitten by a dog, Medicare will cover your rabies shots.

 Note: Original Medicare covers the influenza, pneumonia, and Hepatitis B vaccines with no coinsurance or deductible if you see a provider who accepts assignment.
 Providers who accept assignment cannot charge you more than the Medicare approved amount.
 Medicare Advantage (MA) plans will cover all preventive services the same as Original Medicare.
 MA out-of-pocket costs for vaccines and immunizations will vary depending on the type of shot.
 Your costs will also vary depending on if you go to an in-network or out-of-network provider.